I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 list.

-Then, when State.val
+Then, when modifying State.val

 function.
-Back in the stateProto
+Returning to the stateProto

 , a series of logic will be executed.